 Brazil Fishing Trips

-Great news for Brazil: Visitors from the US, Canada, Australia, and Japan are no longer required to have a Brazilian Visa to enter the country.
-This will make it a lot easier for anglers traveling to Brazil for peacock bass, arapaima, wolffish, and more.
+Brazil no longer requires a VISA: Visitors from the US, Canada, Australia, and Japan are no longer required to have a Brazilian Visa to enter the country.

 Fly or Lure Fishing.
 Two Lodges 40 miles apart.
-The Itapará River has some of the largest peacock bass in the world with good numbers of peacocks between 15 and 24-pounds.
+The Itapará River has some of the largest peacock bass in the world, with good numbers of peacocks between 15 and 24-pounds.
 Peak fishing is from Christmas to mid-March.
 The Lodge is remote, a five-hour boat ride to the nearest village.
-Join our 2021 Hosted Week.
+Join our 2022 Hosted Week.

 Fly fishing for giant peacock bass.
 350 air miles from Manaus, the Rio Marie liveaboard targets the largest population of giant peacock bass of any river in Brazil.
 The liveaboard's fishing area has rights to more than 400 miles of the Rio Marié, 180 creeks, 60 lakes, and three major tributaries.
 Peacocks average over 10-pounds.
 In 2017, a 31-pounder was landed here.